 What advice would you give to anyone else considering the same course here?

-I would advise everyone to come for an Open Day and see Plymouth University, meet the people and explore the city.
+I would advise everyone to come for an Open Day and see the University of Plymouth, meet the people and explore the city.
 You will get the best out of your time at university if you really enjoy your course and the place, so do your research and take time to make the right decision for you.
-Although I would never advise anyone as to what the right option is for them, I would highly recommend Plymouth University and the Events Management course; I found Plymouth to be a friendly and safe place to study and the Events Management course combines enough practical and theoretical elements to make it engaging, whilst still maintaining high academic credibility.
+Although I would never advise anyone as to what the right option is for them, I would highly recommend the University of Plymouth and the Events Management course; I found Plymouth to be a friendly and safe place to study and the Events Management course combines enough practical and theoretical elements to make it engaging, whilst still maintaining high academic credibility.

 Did you undertake any work based learning during your course?
 If so, please tell us about this.